adrai-org/adr-ai-tools-py/docs/adr/0003-implement-comprehensive-ruff-configuration.md

 ## Future Direction
 - Monitor for new Ruff rules and evaluate their inclusion
 - Consider adding mypy for static type checking (referenced in ADR-0002)
-- Evaluate integration with pre-commit hooks for additional automation
 - Assess whether test-specific security rules need project-specific configuration
 - Periodically review and update rule exceptions as the project evolves